Newspaper Archives

 The State Health Improvement Plan is founded on the premise that together, Indiana Public Health System partners can make a difference.

-The Indiana State Health Improvement Plan can be viewed at External link opens in new tab or windowwww.statehealth.in.gov
+The Indiana State Health Improvement Plan can be viewed at www.statehealth.in.gov

 Hospitals are changing how they care for premature infants mid growing evidence that some longtime practices, intended to keep the most vulnerable babies alive, may increase risks of serious and potentially deadly complications.